bkader/Skada-WoTLK/README.md

-set:GetActorDamage(guid, name, useful) -- returns the damage done by the given actor. set:GetActorDPS(guid, name, useful, active) -- returns the dps and damage for the given actor. set:GetActorDamageTargets(guid, name, tbl) -- returns the table of damage targets. set:GetActorDamageSpells(guid, name) -- returns the table of damage spells. set:GetActorDamageOnTarget(guid, name, targetname) -- returns the damage, overkill [and useful for enemies]
+set:GetActorDamage(guid, name, useful) -- returns the damage done by the given actor. set:GetActorDPS(guid, name, useful, active) -- returns the dps and damage for the given actor. set:GetActorDamageTargets(guid, name, tbl) -- returns the table of damage targets. set:GetActorDamageOnTarget(guid, name, targetname) -- returns the damage, overkill [and useful for enemies]

 set:GetActorDamageTaken(guid, name) -- returns the damage taken by the actor.